Diouo/MSRN-RCAN-SRGAN/README.md

 ## Dateset Settings:
 1. The function torchvision.transforms.Resize used for downsample is not bicubic by default, but has been change to Bicubic now
 2. Training and Validating Dateset is  [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)
-3. Data augmentation: random crop -> random rotation in 90 * k degree/flipping
+3. Data augmentation: random crop -> random rotation in 90 * k degree/flipping, you can change it in MyNet.code.dataset.py

 ## Train Settings: